 Individual venues sometimes get early access to tickets as well.
 To get access to these codes, simply check out the tour guides that we offer on our site.
 We work hard to post as many as we can for each artist.

-If you subscribe to the venue’s news letter, they will email you directly with code access.
+If you subscribe to the venue’s mailing list with your email address, they will email you directly with code access.
 You should also subscribe to any loyalty memberships for the venue.
 For example, T-Mobile Arena often sends presale codes out to any M Life cardholders.
 So you can check out a good concert and get discounts towards MGM Grand happy hours and hotel stays.

 Spotify Presale Codes

 Spotify sometimes has exclusive tickets set aside for artists going on concert tours.
 Spotify’s presale is usually on the Wednesday before general tickets go on sale Friday.

 The Spotify presale code is sent out to users who frequently listen to the artist.
 These users are picked from Spotify’s computer algorithm.
 The feedback from our followers is that not many people get access to these tickets directly.

 Luckily, the Spotify presale code often leaks out to the general public.
 When it does, we post it in each artists’ tour guide for everyone to try and use.